OWASP/OdTM/docs/ODTMCCCTM.md

 ![ccctm_example](ccctm_mtm.png)

-But there is a better option.
+But there is another option.
 You can interpret a DFD as DL axioms ...

 ```
 ExternalService (dns)